 We compared the analytical sample with excluded respondents using χ2 tests (categorical variables) and t-tests (continuous variables).

-We described the cohort by summarising (i) baseline characteristics and (ii) the two outcomes (GAD-7 anxiety and PHQ-9 depression) at each follow-up survey.
+We described the cohort using weighted summaries of (i) baseline characteristics and (ii) the two outcomes (GAD-7 anxiety and PHQ-9 depression) at each follow-up survey.
 Outcomes were summarised overall and by gender and age group.

 We used growth mixture models (GMMs) to identify subgroups of participants with differing trajectories of anxiety and depression symptoms.
 GMMs are an extension of latent growth curve models (LGCMs) and are estimated within a structural equation modelling (SEM) framework [20].
 The LGCM allows us to model repeated measures of an observed variable (e.g. symptoms of anxiety) by using latent variables to represent the intercept (the initial level of the observed variable) and slope (the change over time).
 A GMM extends this model to allow identification of subgroups (‘latent classes’) with different intercepts and slopes, reflecting differing trajectories of symptoms over time.
 The GMM proceeds in two stages: (i) We first fit LGCMs to identify the most appropriate functional form of growth (e.g. linear, quadratic) for our data; (ii) We then fit GMMs with increasing numbers of latent classes and choose the optimal number of classes based on relative model fit and substantive interpretability.
 Modelling was conducted separately for anxiety symptoms and depression symptoms.
 Relative model fit was assessed based on the AIC, sample size adjusted BIC [SABIC; 21], and the Lo-Mendell-Rubin test [22,23].
 For AIC and SABIC, lower values indicated a better fit.

 Fourth, we considered how covariates measured at baseline were associated with membership to trajectory classes using the R3STEP method in Mplus [24].
 This used a multinomial logistic regression model to estimate how the odds of assignment to a particular trajectory class are associated with a unit change in each baseline predictor.
-We considered each covariate separately, adjusted for age and gender.
+We considered each covariate separately, adjusted for age, gender, and previous mental health diagnosis.
 Estimates are presented as odds ratios and 95% confidence intervals.

-Descriptive statistics were calculated using R 4.1.0 [25].
+Descriptive statistics were calculated using R 4.1.2 [25].
 GMM models were estimated using Mplus 8.4 using the MplusAutomation package [26] for R. Survey weights were generated using the survey package for R [27].
 All code used in these analyses can be found online.

-Weighting

-We derived two weights.
-A baseline weight adjusted for differences in age, gender, and ethnicity between the baseline cohort and the target population (all KCL staff and PGRs).
-A longitudinal weight adjusted for differential non-response at longitudinal follow-up.
-Please see supplementary materials for details.
-Baseline statistics and GMM models were weighted using the baseline weight only; longitudinal statistics were additionally weighted to account for non-response.

 Missing data